 When you purchase a console you know that you’re getting.
 An inexpensive system that will run many of your favorite games for 4-5 years.
 You also know you won’t have to worry about the sometimes buggy optimization of them.

-The counter argument in favor of PC owners here is that games that are released for PC, that also exist on console, should have game settings that allow you to lower the settings in the same way that the console has.
+The counter argument in favor of PC owners here is that games that are released for PC, that also exist on a console, should have game settings that allow you to lower the settings in the same way that the console has.
 Those same settings allow you a plethora of options.
-Going for higher frames or a resolution is your choice, and not that platform’s.
+Going for higher frames or a resolution is your choice, and not that platform’s option.

 If the argument can be made for the console, it certainly can be made for the PC.
 Many of today’s most popular games are PC-exclusive.
 These include most MMORPGs, MOBAs, and free-to-play games like Hearthstone.
 Thousands of other PC-only games can be found on Steam and often at a steep discount.